RedHatProductSecurity/osim/README.md

 ## GitHub Actions for Deploying Docker Images

-This repository uses a GitHub Actions workflow to build and deploy Docker images to the GitHub Container Registry (GHCR).
+This repository uses a GitHub Actions workflow to build and deploy Docker images to Quay.
 The workflow is triggered by push events to the main branch, pull request events targeting the main branch, and release events.

 The workflow uses the repository name specified in the REPO_NAME environment variable to name the images.